sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

 * - 2.2.8.
   - 0
   - We do not have an availability target.
-    We do not make any guarantees to our users.
+    We do not make any availability guarantees to our users.
 * - **Capability met?**
   - **YES**
   -